Numbers: Powers and roots

 We have seen what powers with an integer as a base look like.
 Now we will take a fraction as our base.

-We can repeatedly multiply a fraction with itself.
+We can repeatedly multiply a fraction by itself.

 \[\begin{array}{rclrc}\left(\frac{\blue2}{\green3}\right)^\orange0&&&=\frac{\blue2^\orange0}{\green3^\orange0}&=1\\\left(\frac{\blue2}{\green3}\right)^\orange1&=&\frac{\blue2}{\green3}&= \frac{\blue2^\orange1}{\green3^\orange1}&=\frac{2}{3}\\\left(\frac{\blue2}{\green3}\right)^\orange2&=&\frac{\blue2}{\green3}\times \frac{\blue2}{\green3}&=\frac{\blue2^\orange2}{\green3^\orange2} &=\frac{4}{9}\\\left(\frac{\blue2}{\green3}\right)^\orange3&=&\frac{\blue2}{\green3} \times \frac{\blue2}{\green3} \times \frac{\blue2}{\green3}&=\frac{\blue2^\orange3}{\green3^\orange3}&=\frac{8}{27} \\ \left(\frac{\blue2}{\green3}\right)^\orange4&=&\frac{\blue2}{\green3} \times \frac{\blue2}{\green3} \times \frac{\blue2}{\green3} \times \frac{\blue2}{\green3}&=\frac{\blue2^\orange4}{\green3^\orange4}&=\frac{16}{81}\end{array}\]